dar920910/TestQueriesGenerationTool/README.md

 ## About the Project

-This project implements a tool to generate queries by a custom templates.
+This project implements a tool to generate queries by a custom configuration:

+- You can define a needed count of queries for different types of queries.
+- You can configure both GET and SET queries via configuration files.

 ## About the Repository Structure